Updated 27 October 2020

 If your application has been refused, you can rectify the works so that they can be granted Consent.

 Alternatively you can seek for the decision to be reviewed by the Advisory Management Committee who will report their findings to the Householders Application Committee for a decision.
-If your application is approved, you can then carry out the works, once you have received the paperwork.
+If your application is approved, you will receive paperwork to confirm the works are acceptable.

 What if I don’t apply for any works to my house?